Planetary boundary layer: Convective planetary boundary layer (CBL)

 A convective planetary boundary layer is a type of planetary boundary layer where positive buoyancy flux at the surface creates a thermal instability and thus generates additional or even major turbulence.
 (This is also known as having CAPE or convective available potential energy; see atmospheric convection.)
 A convective boundary layer is typical in tropical and mid-latitudes during daytime.
-Solar heating assisted by the heat released from the water vapor condensation could create so strong convective turbulence that the Free convective layer comprises the entire troposphere up to the tropopause (the boundary in the Earth's atmosphere between the troposphere and the stratosphere), which is at 10 km to 18 km in the Intertropical convergence zone).
+Solar heating assisted by the heat released from the water vapor condensation could create such strong convective turbulence that the free convective layer comprises the entire troposphere up to the tropopause (the boundary in the Earth's atmosphere between the troposphere and the stratosphere), which is at 10 km to 18 km in the Intertropical convergence zone).

 Stably stratified planetary boundary layer (SBL)

 The SBL is a PBL when negative buoyancy flux at the surface damps the turbulence; see Convective inhibition.
 An SBL is solely driven by the wind shear turbulence and hence the SBL cannot exist without the free atmosphere wind.
-An SBL is typical in nighttime at all locations and even in daytime in places where the Earth's surface is colder than the air above.
-An SBL plays a particularly important role in high latitudes where it is often prolonged (days to months), resulting in very cold air temperatures.
+An SBL is typical in nighttime at all locations and even in daytime in places where the Earth's surface is colder than the air above (i.e. an inversion).
+SBL is dominated in high latitudes (e.g., the Arctic region), with lower temperature of sea-ice surface, which significantly suppresses turbulent motions.

 Physical laws and equations of motion, which govern the planetary boundary layer dynamics and microphysics, are strongly non-linear and considerably influenced by properties of the Earth's surface and evolution of processes in the free atmosphere.
 To deal with this complexity, the whole array of turbulence modelling has been proposed.
 However, they are often not accurate enough to meet practical requirements.
 Significant improvements are expected from application of a large eddy simulation technique to problems related to the PBL.

 Perhaps the most important processes, which are critically dependent on the correct representation of the PBL in the atmospheric models (Atmospheric Model Intercomparison Project), are turbulent transport of moisture (evapotranspiration) and pollutants (air pollutants).
 Clouds in the boundary layer influence trade winds, the hydrological cycle, and energy exchange.